The National Indian Council on Aging (NICOA) is seeking board members to fill our vacant positions!

 Board members must be 55 years of age or older and an enrolled member of an American Indian or Alaska Native tribe.
 New board members are voted in by regional caucuses at NICOA’s biennial conference, and all board members elect the executive board.

-The NICOA board of directors is comprised of American Indian and Alaskan Native elders, age 55 or over.
-Board members represent each of the 12 NICOA regions; and one member representing the National Association of Title VI Grantees.
+NICOA is governed by a 13-member board of directors composed of American Indian and Alaska Native elders representing each of the 12 Bureau of Indian Affairs regions, as well as a representative of the National Association of Title VI Grantees.

-Each position, except for Title VI, holds a four-year term, that is up for election every two years during our biennial conference.
-If a position becomes available, a person may apply for the open position, and the NICOA board of directors will determine if they can hold the position until the next scheduled election.
-(Due to the current COVID-19 issue, the positions below that are highlighted will be up for re-election/election at the 2021 conference.
-This will extend the other six positions to the 2023 conference.)
+Each position, except for Title VI, holds a four-year term that is up for election every two years during our biennial conference.
+If a position becomes available, a person may apply for the open position, and NICOA’s board of directors will determine if they can hold the position until the next scheduled election.

 The roles and responsibilities of NICOA board members include: